ziesha-network/pelmeni-testnet/README.md

     cargo install --path .
     ```

-Now if you want to join the `chaos` testnet, you first have to initialize your
+Now if you want to join the `groth` testnet, you first have to initialize your
 node.
-If you have already initialized bazuka for the Debug Testnet, you first need
+If you have already initialized bazuka in an old Testnet, you first need
 to remove your previous initialization by running:

 ```sh